galette/galettedoc/source/installation/postinstall.rst

 Various tasks
 =============

-One Galette properly installed, you still have one thing to do:
+One Galette properly installed, you still have a couple of things to do:

-* remove write access to the ``config`` directory.
+* remove write access to the ``config`` directory,
+* check the ``data/ENABLE_INSTALL`` file is gone.
+Galette removes it on its own at the end of the installation, but it warns you instead of failing silently when it cannot - see :ref:`enabling the installer <enableinstaller>`.

 .. _configpaths: